tpalinski/nbp-api/README.md

 ## Running the server

+### Local server

 To run this server locally, you need to have Node (^18.0.0) and npm installed

-To run the server, you need to first install all packages and build the source code by running the following commands while in the `server` directory:
+You need to first install all packages and build the source code by running the following commands while in the `server` directory:
 ```
 npm run predeploy
 ```